 What is the London Explorer Pass?

-The pass gives you free entrance to 3, 5 or 7 attractions in London.
-You pick from the list of 20 that are included in the pass.
+The pass gives you free entrance to 2-7 attractions in London.
+You pick from the list of 60+ that are included in the pass.
 The idea is that by buying in “bulk”, you’ll save money.
-You have 30 days from when you use the pass for your first attraction to use it up.
+You have 60 days from when you use the pass for your first attraction to use it up.
+Non-activated passes are valid for two years from the date of purchase.

 How is the London Explorer Pass different than the London Pass?
 We’ll talk about that in a bit.